apache/incubator-weex/doc/advanced/extend-to-html5.md

 You should publish your extensions somewhere weex developers can easily find, somewhere popular, independent and easy to search and use, such as, npm.
 Npm is what we strongly recommended.

-The most important thing is, you'd better name your extension appropriately: it should begin with a `weex-` if it is a weex extension, and it should be en d up with a `-<platform>` as a platform mark.
+The most important thing is, you'd better name your extension appropriately: it should begin with a `weex-` if it is a weex extension, and it should end up with a `-<platform>` as a platform mark.
 If your package is wrapped up with all the three platforms you can ignore it through.
 Here is a demonstrating component [`<weex-hello-web>`](https://github.com/MrRaindrop/weex-hello-web) to show how to define your own component.

 ### Create a new component